 Marie-Claire Walters joined NLDAC as the Program Assistant in August 2017.
 Ms. Walters graduated from Clark University in Worcester, Massachusetts, in 2013 with a dual BA in Philosophy and Spanish.
 At Clark University, she was awarded the David Saltman Prize for excellence in philosophy.
 Ms. Walters was an English teacher in the Chilean public school system for two years prior to joining NLDAC.
 She is fluent in Spanish, Italian and Catalan.

 Ms. Walters’ duties at NLDAC include: providing support to patients and transplant professionals in filing applications; administering funding to approved applicants; and educating patients, professionals and the public about NLDAC.
-She also writes NLDAC’s newsletter and oversees the website content.
+She writes NLDAC’s newsletter, manages our social media accounts, and oversees the website content.